ninelabs/ninelabs.com/_posts/2015-11-04-five-steps-to-better-mobile-experience.md

 If your mobile site or app contains microscopic text and is crammed edge-to-edge with content, links, and pictures, even the world’s tiniest fingers won’t be able to tap what they want without error.
 Frustrated customers will be short-term customers, and in a world where customer loyalty is directly related to profit, this just won’t do.
 Give your users a clean and uncluttered interface with large touch-targets and they’ll thank you for it every time they tap.

 #### 3. RESPECT THE CODE
 The code used to create websites has come a long way since the early days of the Internet.
 Back in 1996, all we had was a gray background, black text, and blue links.
 Now we can do really smart things like make the numeric keypad appear instead of the QWERTY alternative when someone is entering a number into a form.
-Websites and app should always take advantage of the most current coding practices so they are as easy to use as possible.
+Websites and apps should always take advantage of the most current coding practices so they are as easy to use as possible.

 #### 4. RESPECT THE SCREEN
 Hick’s Law describes the time it takes for a person to make a decision as a result of the possible choices he or she has.
 The more choices offered, the longer it takes for said person to make a decision.
 48% of people say they’ve left a website that had a product they wanted due to an overabundance of options.
 More than a few things on the screen at once can paralyze your user.
 Don’t overload them with too many choices at once.